SAM2MOT: A Novel Paradigm of Multi-Object Tracking by Segmentation: Experiments

 \subsection{Implementation Details}

-SAM2MOT employs Co-DINO-l and Grounding-DINO-l, pre-trained on the COCO dataset, as object detectors.
-The detectors are directly applied to the test sets of all datasets without additional training.
-Since they are not fine-tuned, their confidence distribution varies across different video sequences.
-Therefore, we dynamically adjust the detection threshold for each sequence to achieve optimal detection performance under limited conditions.
-Additionally, the segmentation model utilizes the pre-trained SAM2.1-large weights to ensure high-quality segmentation.
+We adopt Co-DINO-L(pretrained on COCO)\cite{codino} and Grounding-DINO-L(pretrained on COCO and Object365)\cite{grounding} as the object detectors, and directly applied to all benchmark datasets during testing without additional fine-tuning.
+Meanwhile, SAM2 utilizes the pretrained SAM2.1-large weights to ensure high-quality segmentation results.

-In all datasets, the object addition phase sets the threshold for the ratio \(\,r\) of untracked region pixels \(\,p\) to the detection bounding box area at\(\ 0.5\).
-In the object removal phase, the tolerance frame count is set to\(\ 25\), meaning lost trajectories are retained for\(\ 25\) frames to prevent disassociation if the object reappears.
-For trajectory state classification, thresholds are set as \(\tau_r = 8.0\), \(\tau_p = 6.0\), and \(\tau_s = 2.0\) to distinguish different trajectory levels.
-In Cross-Object Interaction module, \(N = 10\) frames are used to compute the variance of the object logits score to assess trajectory stability.
+\textbf{Hyperparameter Settings.} A unified configuration is applied across all datasets.
+In the Cross-object Interaction module, the window size for computing confidence variance is set to \(N = 10\).
+In the Trajectory Manager System, for Object Addition, the high-confidence threshold is set by default to 0.5 for Co-DINO-L and 0.4 for Grounding-DINO-L, with an overlap ratio threshold of \(r = 0.7\).
+For Object Removal, the tolerance is fixed at 25 frames, and object state classification is performed based on logit-based thresholds, with \(\tau_r = 8.0\), \(\tau_p = 6.0\), and \(\tau_s = 2.0\).